andyruwruw/andyruwruw.com/README.md

 ### Framework

 This project was made using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
-While most of my projects are in Vue.js, I figured I'd make this site using React!
+While most of my projects are in Vue.js, I figured I'd make this site using React.

-(Vue is still better)

 ### Graphics